libretro/docs/docs/guides/install-ios.md

 #### iOS

-Use a 3rd party utility like iFunBox or iExplorer to add transfer ROM files to the RetroArch app directory.
+Use a 3rd party utility like iFunBox or iExplorer to transfer ROM files to the RetroArch app directory.

 #### Apple TV

-When you start RetroArch, you'll be presented with a screen with a web address that you can access on your computer to transfer files to your Apple TV.
-(I eventually want to bring this to iOS as well)
+When you start RetroArch, you'll be presented with a screen with a web address that you can access on your computer to transfer files to the RetroArch app directory on your Apple TV.